chunweiliu/bagscolor/README.md

 | 8          | 48    | 69.6   | 69     | 68.4    | 65.8
 | 9          | 53.6  | 69.8   | 69.2   | 68.8    | 67.6

+The classification error seems high.
+Yet when I look at the output result, the ranking seems pretty reasonable.

 ### Precision vs. number of query
 ![precision](images/precision.png)

 This curve shows how much the top `k` queries are relevant (positive) to the color attribute.
 Since we don't have ground truth labeling for the test data, I judged the result pretty subjectively.
 The precision drops when increasing the query number.